 At season's end you can use the bales for mulch, or bust them up and set new bales on them next year.

-More straw bale gardening and other unconventional garden ideas
+More straw bales and other unconventional garden ideas